blabla1337/skf-flask/skf/markdown/knowledge_base/12-knowledge_base--SSI_injections--.md

 **Solution:**

-The SSI handler on the webserver should not be activated when it is not used.
+The SSI handler on the web-server should not be activated when it is not used.